grotius-cnc/linux_rtos/README.md

 your cat4 connection.

 After iso installation, select the Ethercat_installer desktop launcher.
 This will auto install the ethercat bus.
 Bus lights will be flickering fast during ethercat bus installation.
 If not, restart pc after installation.

 The ethercat installation could be done over again without concequences.
 If you have custom lcec drivers, save them outside the /usr/share/ethercat directory.

-After the ethercat installation the lcec will show up in Linuxcnc halshow.
+After the ethercat installation, start the linuxcnc desktop launcher, the lcec will show up in Linuxcnc "show hal configuration".
 Add your I/O modules to your needs in the linuxcnc_axis desktop map ethercat-conf.xml.
 Connect your I/O modules to linuxcnc in the hal file, in this axis-qtvcp example it uses the qtvcp_postgui.hal file to connect the ethercat I/O

 Ethercat source : $ /usr/share/ethercat